-GENERAL PLAN CONFORMANCE:
+GENERAL PLAN CONFORMANCE

-The Costa Mesa 2015-2035 General Plan establishes the long-range planning and policy direction that guides change and preserves the qualities that define the community.
+The Costa Mesa General Plan establishes the long-range planning and policy direction that guides change and preserves the qualities that define the community.
+The 2015-2035 General Plan sets forth the vision for Costa Mesa for the next two decades.
 This vision focuses on protecting and enhancing Costa Mesa's diverse residential neighborhoods, accommodating an array of businesses that serve both local needs and attract regional and international spending, and providing cultural, educational, social, and recreational amenities that contribute to the quality of life in the community.
 Over the long term, General Plan implementation will ensure that development decisions and improvements to public and private infrastructure are consistent with the goals, objectives, and policies contained in this Plan.